lksv/fancytree-rails/README.md

 # Fancytree::Rails

-`fancytree-rails` is a simple gem to add [FancyTree](https://github.com/mar10/fancytree) vendor files to the Rails asset pipeline.
+`fancytree-rails` is a simple gem to add [FancyTree](https://github.com/mar10/fancytree) JavaScript library files to the Rails asset pipeline.

 ## Installation